Community Investment Explorer 2.0: About the Data

 HOME Investment Partnership program: Administered by HUD, the HOME program provides grants on a formula basis to states and localities that support the creation or preservation of affordable housing.

-New Markets Tax Credit (NMTC) program: Administered by the U.S. Treasury’s CDFI Fund, the NMTC program attracts private capital into low-income communities by permitting individual and corporate investors to receive a federal income tax credit in exchange for making equity investment in specialized financial intermediaries called Community Development Entities.
+New Markets Tax Credit (NMTC) program: Administered by the U.S. Treasury’s CDFI Fund, the NMTC program attracts private capital into low-income communities by permitting individual and corporate investors to receive a federal income tax credit in exchange for making qualified equity investments (QEIs) in certified financial intermediaries called community development entities (DCEs).

-Paycheck Protection program (PPP): Administered by the U.S. Small Business Administration (SBA), the PPP provides SBA-backed loans that help businesses keep their workforce employed during the COVID-19 pandemic
+Paycheck Protection Program (PPP): Administered by the U.S. Small Business Administration (SBA), the PPP provided SBA-backed loans that helped businesses keep their workforce employed during the COVID-19 pandemic.

 SBA 7A program: Administered by the SBA, the 7A program provides financial assistance, such as loans and guarantees, to small businesses.